BryanWilhite/nodejs/mocha-and-typescript/README.md

 The work here intends to follow [the documentation](https://mochajs.org/#installation) at mochajs.org.
 And, ideally, the [my C# language study](https://github.com/BryanWilhite/LinqPad) can have Typescript equivalents here.

+## Typescript pipeline comments

+In a ‘real’ `lerna` repo, there should be at least two different Typescript pipelines: one for the client side and the other for the `node`-based concerns—specifically, the `ts-mocha` concerns.
+On the `node` side of things `tsconfig` declares `compilerOptions.module: "CommonJS"`.

 @[BryanWilhite](https://twitter.com/BryanWilhite)